Jay C. Gandhi

-Judge Jay C. Gandhi is a United States Magistrate Judge for the Central District of California, and made history as the first South Asian American federal judge in California, and the second Indian-American federal bench officer nationwide.
+Jay C. Gandhi is a United States magistrate judge for the Central District of California, and made history as the first South Asian American federal judge in California, and the second Indian-American federal bench officer nationwide.

-As the son of Indian immigrants, Judge Gandhi was born in Huntington Park, California, and grew up in Hacienda Heights, California.
+As the son of Gujarati Indian immigrants, Gandhi was born in Huntington Park, California, and grew up in Hacienda Heights, California.

 Education and early career

-Judge Gandhi graduated Order of the Coif from the University of Southern California Law School where he wrote for the school's honor journal and worked for Erwin Chemerinsky.
+Gandhi graduated Order of the Coif from the University of Southern California Law School where he wrote for the school's honor journal and worked for Erwin Chemerinsky.

 After law school, he served as a law clerk to U.S. District Judge Kenneth M. Hoyt of the Southern District of Texas.

-After completing his clerkship, Judge Jay Gandhi moved back to Southern California where he joined the firm of Paul Hastings LLP.
+After completing his clerkship, Gandhi moved back to Southern California where he joined the firm of Paul Hastings LLP.
 He was at Paul Hastings from 1998 to 2010, and specialized in business litigation and class actions, and his practice included securities, corporate governance, consumer rights, intellectual property, and real estate.
 He was elected partner in 2006 and served as vice chair of the Orange County office.

-While he was at the firm, Judge Gandhi worked with Santa Ana's Public Law Center to provide free legal help to those who could not afford to hire a lawyer.
+While he was at the firm, Gandhi worked with Santa Ana's Public Law Center to provide free legal help to those who could not afford to hire a lawyer.

-Judge Gandhi also participated in the Trial Attorney Partnership with the Orange County District Attorney's office.
+Gandhi also participated in the Trial Attorney Partnership with the Orange County District Attorney's office.